kaycebasques/prototypes/pw/cmake/rpc/README.md

 ./build.sh
 ```

-The build script adds a bunch of Pigweed module paths to the Python
+The build script adds Pigweed module paths to the Python system path (`PYTHONPATH`).
-system path.
-Other than that it's a normal CMake build.
+Other than that, it's a normal CMake build.

+### Non-bootstrapped build details

+Because I'm trying to avoid bootstrap during the firmware build, it seems like
+I must manually generate Python protobuf modules for Pigweed's internal protos
+in `CMakeLists.txt`.
+Pigweed's CMake build system does not currently support
+Python code generation automatically, but Pigweed's own codegen plugins
+(which are run during the CMake build) require these modules to be present in
+`PYTHONPATH`.
+I'm working on a upstream Pigweed patch to add Python codegen
+capabilities in the CMake build.

 ## Run